Sign In / Sign Out

 What if I’m having trouble taking the courses or have questions about the content?

-If you have questions about the courses, please contact firstname.lastname@example.org for assistance with the courses for students and email@example.com for assistance with the course for staff.
+If you have questions about the course, please contact email@example.com for assistance with the course.
 If you are having technical issues with Canvas try the “Need Help” module for resources and support or contact the Student Service Center.

 Can parents, alumni and other members of the ASU community take it?

-What if I do not see ASU Community of Care and ASU Community of Care: Return to Campus on my course list in Canvas?
+What if I do not see ASU Community of Care on my course list in Canvas?